notyetexisting/CEM-7/README.md

-# CEM-7
-CEM-7 is an advanced population simulation model designed to explore humanity's long-term demographic trajectory under a hypothetical scenario: a rapid, global cultural shift towards exclusive homosexuality.
-This model moves beyond simple demographic projections by simulating a complex adaptive system.
-It integrates AI-driven forecasts for technological adoption with dynamic social and economic feedback loops to provide a more realistic and holistic view of systemic risk.
-What Does This Model Do?
-CEM-7 simulates the world population over a 200-year period, tracking the interplay between three primary forces:
-A Cultural Shift (H): The fraction of the population identifying as exclusively homosexual (H(t)) rises over time, reducing the base for natural reproduction.
-A Technological Solution (T): The efficacy of Assisted Reproductive Technologies (ART) like IVF and ectogenesis (T(t)) also rises, allowing non-heterosexual couples to have children.
-This is projected using a forecasting algorithm trained on historical data.
-Systemic Feedback: This is the core innovation of CEM-7.
-The model includes two critical feedback loops that cause the system to behave in complex, non-linear ways:
+CEM-7: A Population Simulation Model

+CEM-7 simulates humanity's population over 200 years under a hypothetical stress scenario: a rapid cultural shift where natural reproduction declines.
+It models the interplay between this shift, the rise of Assisted Reproductive Technologies (ART), and critical economic/social feedback loops.

+The model's key feature is its dynamic feedback system:

-Economic Health Cascade (Negative Feedback): Population decline damages the economy, which in turn hinders the deployment and scaling of expensive ART.
-This creates a potential "death spiral" where the solution is crippled by the problem it's trying to solve.
+Economic Cascade:** Population decline weakens the economy, which in turn suppresses the rollout of expensive ART.

-Social Crisis Aversion (Positive Feedback): If the population decline becomes a visible crisis, society can react by slowing the cultural shift toward non-reproduction, creating a potential (though often weak) stabilizing effect.
-By running hundreds of Monte Carlo simulations with these dynamics, CEM-7 can estimate the probability of various outcomes, from population stability to catastrophic collapse.
-How to Operate the Model
-The model is designed for ease of use and experimentation.
-All core logic is contained within the cem7.py script.
+Social Aversion:** A visible demographic crisis can slow the underlying cultural shift.

+This allows the model to explore complex, non-linear "death spiral" or "stabilization" scenarios. ## Quickstart

 1. Installation
-The model relies on standard scientific Python libraries.
-Install them via pip: pip install numpy pandas matplotlib statsmodels 2.
-Running a Standard Simulation
+pip install numpy pandas matplotlib statsmodels

-To run the simulation with the default configuration, simply execute the Python script from your terminal: python cem7.py This will:
-Initialize the model with the default parameters defined in SimulationConfig.
-Run 500 Monte Carlo simulations.
+2. Run a Default Simulation

+Execute the script directly to run the baseline scenario (500 simulations):

+python cem7.py

-Generate and display a multi-panel plot showing the results, including the population trajectory, technology levels, and feedback loop dynamics.
+This will run the model and generate a multi-panel plot visualizing the results.

-Print progress to the console.
+Customizing a Simulation

-3. Customizing Scenarios (Key to Efficient Operation) The most powerful way to use this model is by modifying the SimulationConfig dataclass at the top of the cem7.py script.
-This allows you to explore different "what-if" scenarios without changing the core code.
+The most efficient way to use the model is to modify the SimulationConfig object inside the if __name__ == "__main__": block of cem7.py.

-To operate the model efficiently, focus on tweaking these key parameters:
+This lets you test different hypotheses without altering the core simulation logic.

-Example: Test a "Techno-Optimist" Scenario
+Example: "Techno-Optimist" Scenario

-What if compliance is higher and technology develops faster?
-Edit the SimulationConfig object:
-``# --- Main Execution ---
+Edit the main block to create a new config:

 if __name__ == "__main__":
     # Create a custom config for this run
     techno_optimist_config = SimulationConfig(
-        base_compliance=0.95,  # 95% of couples attempt ART
+        base_compliance=0.95,      # Higher ART adoption
-        h_midpoint_year=100      # Social shift is slower (midpoint at year 100) )
+        h_midpoint_year=100        # Slower cultural shift
+    )

-    # Initialize components with the new config
+    # Initialize the model with the custom config and run
-    ai_forecaster = AIForecaster() # Forecaster is independent of this config model = DemographicModel(techno_optimist_config, ai_forecaster)
+    model = DemographicModel(techno_optimist_config, AIForecaster())

-    print("Running Techno-Optimist scenario...")
     results_df = model.run_simulation()
-    plot_results(results_df, techno_optimist_config)`` By changing these high-level parameters, you can rapidly test different hypotheses about the future and gain insight into which variables have the most impact on long-term survival.
+    plot_results(results_df, techno_optimist_config)

+Key Parameters to Modify

+base_compliance: How readily couples adopt ART (0.0 to 1.0).

+h_midpoint_year: The speed of the cultural shift (a higher number is a slower shift).

+economic_decline_rate: How sensitive the economy is to population loss.

+crisis_aversion_strength: How strongly society reacts to a visible population crisis.

-4. Interpreting the Output
+Interpreting the Output

-Population Trajectory Plot: The most important output.
-The median line shows the most likely outcome, while the shaded area shows the range of uncertainty (10th-90th percentile).
+Population Plot: The main result.
+Shows the median trajectory and the 10th-90th percentile uncertainty range.

-Subplots: Use the other plots (H-Fraction, Effective Tech, Economic Health) to understand why the population behaved the way it did.
-For example, a steep drop in the "Effective Tech" plot reveals that an economic cascade was the primary driver of a population crash.
+Subplots: Use the other plots (Effective Tech, Economic Health, etc.) to understand the drivers of the population trend.
+A sharp drop in Effective Tech indicates an economic cascade was a primary factor.